 Knowing where to turn

-If you are in crisis - feeling unable to keep yourself or others safe - contact your GP who can refer you directly to secondary care support or you might want to call Samaritans on 116 123 who are available 24/7 to listen wthout judgement.
+If you are in crisis - feeling unable to keep yourself or others safe - contact your GP who can refer you directly to secondary care support, call 111 or you might want to call Samaritans on 116 123 who are available 24/7 to listen without judgement.

 Accessing free NHS support outside of crisis is also done via your GP.
 This is sometimes offered as online courses or face to face support within a group.
 Waiting lists will vary but will generally be longer for one to one support if offered.
 Your GP may be able to signpost you to local charitable services which offer free or low cost alternatives.
 You will find some reputable charities and organisations listed on the Resources page.